DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/server.md

 A Server is a virtual machine.
 It is deployed in a network domain, and each of its network adapters are connected to a VLAN.
 Each server is created from an OS or customer image that also specifies sensible defaults for the server configuration.

-**Note**: Currently, the provider can only manage a server's primary network adapter.

 ## Example Usage

 ```